Jenuaz/CS50W/git/README.md

 repositry.
 So for now our repostiory not at our PC but it's a moment thing to fix.

 The first step in git is ***git clone <repository url>*** command.
 This command download a copy of the repositry to local machine.
-To do so we will put HTTPS link provided by GH in command ***git clone \https://github.com/nameOfYourRepository.git*** and clone repositry to our local machine.
+To do so we will put HTTPS link provided by GH in command ***git clone https ://github.com/nameOfYourRepository.git*** and clone repositry to our local machine.
 As you already guess we work with git in terminal or CMD.
 But all manipulation described here was made in terminal.

 Main things what git allow you to do: